-7.1 The application was publicised by site notices, neighbour letters and press advert.
+- 7.1 Two rounds of publicity have been undertaken on this application, both in respect of a 10 dwelling scheme.
+The revised scheme for 8 dwellings was not re-publicised as this reduced the quantum of development.
+Nevertheless the representations made in respect of the application are all considered in the assessment. - 7.2 The application was originally publicised by site notices, neighbour letters and press advert.
 11 objections and 2 letters in support were received in response to this publicity.
 A summary of the comments received is provided as follows: